EMH333/BallotValidator/README.md

 # BallotValidator

-This was designed specifically for the ASOSU 2022 election where data was ingested from Qualtrics.
-It was designed to clean the data and create a CSV file that can be used to determine the winners of the election.
+This was designed specifically for the ASOSU 2022 and 2023 election where data was ingested from Qualtrics.
+It was designed to validate the data and create a CSV file that can be used to determine the winners of the election.

+While I am confident that the program operates correctly, this is not a production ready system.

-Namely it has four main steps to clean the data:
+Namely it has three main steps to validate the data:
-1. Check against registrar data to see if the voter is registered as an ASOSU student (graduate or undergraduate at the Corvallis Campus)
+1. Check against registrar data to see if the voter is registered as an ASOSU student (a student at the Corvallis Campus)
 2. Check against previously submitted ballots to see if the voter has already submitted a ballot
-3. Check to make sure each voter voted for the correct House of Representatives candidates (either grad or undergrad)
-4. Select the winners for each incentive (daily, weekly and overall)
+3. Select the winners for incentives as required.
+(Note: because of last year, this is still titled step 4)

 ## Command Line Usage